 |How often the payment is made||The destination account name|

 Contact your bank or log in to your online banking if you need to cancel a standing order or amend its:

 The Current Account Switching Service arranges for all your direct debits and standing orders to be automatically moved to your new account if you decide to switch.
 This means all your payments can continue from your new account without you needing to change them yourself.

 New current accounts deals are offered all the time, so compare all of the best options to make sure you get the right one for you.

 No, it is free to set them up on your account.
 However, there are fees if a payment fails because there is not enough money in your account.

 Logging into your account online is the quickest way to check them, but your bank can also confirm them by phone or in writing.

 Banks do not usually limit the number you can have.
 You just need to make sure there is enough money in your account to cover them all.

-Yes, the wrong amount could be sent or it could be sent twice, but this is very rare.
+Yes, the wrong amount could be sent or sent twice, but this is very rare.
 Your bank must refund you, so make sure you report it to them.

-No, they leave on the specified day, e.g. the 1st of each month, except weekends or bank holidays when it leaves on the next working day instead.
+No, they leave on the specified day – for example, the first day of each month – except when it falls at a weekend or bank holiday, in which case it leaves on the next working day instead.